 Anything you don’t like can be changed prior to documents being finalised.

 It’s really getting down to the pointy end as your vision is about to be locked and loaded.

-If your Architect/Draftsperson is also carrying out the required approvals, these will happen at this stage.
+If your Architect, Building Designer or Draftsperson is also carrying out the required approvals, these will happen at this stage.